frc1418/FRCDashboard/README.md

 * [`nodejs`](https://nodejs.com) & [`npm`](https://npmjs.com)
     * If you don't have permission to install these, see [this gist](https://gist.github.com/isaacs/579814) for a workaround.
 * Electron (to install, `cd` into dashboard directory and run `npm install`)

-### Configuration
-* In `ui.js`, there's a large `switch` statement in the `onValueChanged()` function which controls the updating of control elements in the dashboard.
-Example NetworkTables key names are used, but you'll need to change them to match those used in your team's robot code for them to affect anything on your robot.
-* For the camera to work, you must change the source in `style.css` to the IP of your live camera feed.

 ## Running
 1. Connect to your robot's network.
 (If you're just testing the dashboard and don't currently need to use it with the robot, you can skip this step.)